Ahmad-Abdalmageed/Store-API/README.md

 CREATE DATABASE {Database Name}
 ```

+## Connection on AWS

+In order to connect to an AWS RDS service you need to create a user with Admin Access to RDS and create an EC2 Instance from the AWS Console.
+Just pick all the Options you need for the DB and don't forget to add the Database name to your instance.
+After Creation add you ip to the VPC Inbound Rules and you're good to go.

+## Build and Start

 With that you are all set up to use the Database, and to set up the Tables you will need to run the Migration Script presented in the `package.json` File

 ```sh